AlgyJr/ios_guides/Navigation-Controller.md

 we'll have to implement our own mechanism for sending the new name back to the main `ViewController`.

-The typical pattern to accomplish this in iOS programming is to use a [delegate][delegatepattern].
+The typical pattern to accomplish this in iOS programmatically is to use a [delegate][delegatepattern].
 What this means in this case is that the `NameController` needs to keep a reference to the main `ViewController` so that it can inform the main `ViewController` when the user has saved